-Note the three lines making up the include guard in rad2volume.h.
-During preprocessing of a C file, if rad2volume.h is included, the flag RAD2VOLUME.H is defined.
-If the same C file tries to include RAD2VOLUME.h again, the include guard will recognize that RAD2VOLUME.H already exists and therefore skip the prototype and constant definition, down to the #endif.
-Without include guards, if we wrote a .c file including both header1.h and header2.h, for example, not knowing that header2.h already includes header1.h, we would get a compilation error due to duplicate declarations.
+Note the three lines making up the include guard in helper.h.
+During preprocessing of a C file, if helper.h is included, the flag (macro) HELPER\H is defined.
+If the same C file tries to include helper.h again, the include guard will recognize that HELPER\H already exists and therefore skip the prototypes and constant definition.
+Without include guards, if we wrote a .c file including both header1.h and header2.h, not knowing that header2.h already includes header1.h, we would get a compilation error due to duplicate declarations.